ibm-cloud-docs/CDN/faqs.md

 # FAQs

-## What is Content Delivery Network (CDN)?
+## What is a Content Delivery Network (CDN)?

-The Content Delivery Network (CDN) is a collection of edge servers that are distributed through various parts of the country or the world.
+A Content Delivery Network (CDN) is a collection of edge servers that are distributed through various parts of the country or the world.
 Their web content is served from an edge server, which is located in the geographic area closest to the customer who requests the content.
 This technique lets the users receive the content with less delay than we could achieve by delivering the content from one centralized location.
 It delivers a better overall experience for your customers.

-## How does CDN work?
+## How does a Content Delivery Network (CDN) work?

-CDN achieves its purpose by caching web content on edge servers around the world.
+A CDN achieves its purpose by caching web content on edge servers around the world.
 When a user requests web content, the content request is routed to the edge server that is geographically closest to that user.
 By reducing the distance the content must travel, the CDN offers optimized throughput, minimized latency, and increased performance.

-## How is my CDN account created?
+## How is my IBM Cloud Content Delivery Network service account created?

-Your account is created during the CDN order process, when you click on **Select** after going through the "Vendor selection" menu.
+Your account is created during the CDN order process, when you click on **Select** after navigating through the "Vendor selection" menu.

 ## What do I do when my CDN is in CNAME_CONFIGURATION Status?